cferwerda/socsci_bootcamp/README.md

 **File formats:** CSV, Excel, ESRI Shapefiles, and GPX files

 1. Go to your CartoDB dashboard (https://yourusername.cartodb.com/dashboard/)  and click *New Table* (the big plus sign in the right side of the screen).
 2. Now you have several ways to bring in datasets.
-Two commonly options:
+Two common options:
   * *Upload Data:* Shapefiles must be compressed in a zip archive (\*.zip) before uploading.
 Choose *select a file* or drag and drop the zip file onto the New table window.
   * *Import from URL:* Paste a URL to a data file into the field.
 The URL should be to a supported file type.
 For example, if we want to import a layer showing libraries in MA from the MassGIS website, the .html URL for the [datalayer’s info page](http://www.mass.gov/anf/research-and-tech/it-serv-and-support/application-serv/office-of-geographic-information-massgis/datalayers/libraries.html) won’t work; instead, we want the direct link to the libraries.zip file, which is the [*Download this layer: ESRI Shapefile* link](http://wsgw.mass.gov/data/gispub/shape/state/libraries.zip). ![alt text](https://raw.githubusercontent.com/cferwerda/NEASIST_workshop/master/img/massgis_libraries.jpg "MassGIS Data Site")
   * Additional help: http://docs.cartodb.com/tutorials/import_shapefile_in_cartodb.html